 Based upon the confirmation of a strong structural architecture is juxtaposition with favourable host rocks and geochemical evidence that the Carlin-type system exposed one mile east of the horst block extends under pediment to the west, management believes further drilling is warranted.
 The Company completed a 3-D inversion of the gravity data plus an additional 3 lines of CSAMT.
 This work further refines the structural interpretation of the property.
-The Company has engaged Enviroscientists, Inc. of Reno, Nevada who are currently in the process of permitting ten new drill sites on the Golden Brew property.
-The Company recently filed a NI 43-101 report recommending a further 5 drill holes (10,000 ft) at Golden Brew.
+The Company has engaged Enviroscientists, Inc. of Reno, Nevada to permit ten new drill sites on the Golden Brew property.
+The Golden Brew drill plan has been revised to support an expanded drill plan.
+Seven of these locations are on BLM lands and three are on Forest Service managed lands.
+In 2013, the Company filed a NI 43-101 report recommending a further 5 drill holes (10,000 ft) at Golden Brew.